Q: Why does LINGUIST List need a Fund Drive?

 About 50% of the LINGUIST List funding comes from the jobs and publication announcements that we post.

-A tiny part (<1%) comes from the LINGUIST List Amazon store and advertisements on the site.
+A tiny part (<1%) comes from the LINGUIST List Amazon Smile and advertisements on the site.
 This makes, on average, about $400 per month from both of these revenue sources combined.
 This is not enough to support one student for one semester.
 These funds can be used to upgrade student computers periodically, or other technologies.

 Q: Why should I support LINGUIST List?